7 Mistakes to Avoid When Launching Your Company

-It’s a good idea to ask around and do some kind of testing if your business idea even is any good, or if anyone is going to buy your product/service.
+It’s a good idea to ask around and do some kind of testing if your business idea is any good, or if anyone is going to buy your product/service.
 You can get a new perspective, and validate your ideas.

-When I launched Enjoy Life diffuser jewelry collection, I offered a pre-sale opportunity for people to order jewelry before the collection was out and even made.
-We had a sample pieces, and I did an online pre-sale with the photos of a few samples, and I was able to sell so many pieces that I got the entire collection paid for even before the shop was open.
+When I launched Enjoy Life diffuser jewelry collection, I offered a pre-sale opportunity for people to order jewelry before the collection was out and even produced.
+We had a few sample pieces, and I did an online pre-sale with the photos of a few samples, and I was able to sell so many pieces that I got the entire collection paid for even before the shop was open.
 This way my business was profitable from day one.

 2. Don’t think what makes you truly different.

 Honestly, I’ve had business ideas and product ideas that I have not told anyone before launching because I have been afraid people copy my ideas.
 And well, often they do.
 Honestly, feels like there is always someone who can do the same job better, cheaper, faster.
 But do not let it from launching your business.